 As of July 30, 2016, the Company held 92 investment securities, 32 of which were in an unrealized loss position with gross unrealized losses of \$0.5 million and an aggregate fair value of \$1.2 billion.
 As of October 31, 2015, the Company held 76 investment securities, 23 of which were in an unrealized loss position with gross unrealized losses of \$0.6 million and an aggregate fair value of \$823.4 million.
+These unrealized losses were primarily related to corporate obligations that earn lower a) The gain related to a fixed asset purchase was reclassified out of accumulated other comprehensive income (loss) to fixed assets which will depreciate into earnings over its expected useful life. b) The amortization of pension components is included in the computation of net periodic pension cost.
+For further information see Note 13, Retirement Plans, contained in Item 8 of the Annual Report on Form 10-K for the fiscal year ended October 31, 2015.

-These unrealized losses were primarily related to corporate obligations that earn lower interest rates than current market rates.
+interest rates than current market rates.
 None of these investments have been in a loss position for more than twelve months.
 As the Company does not intend to sell these investments and it is unlikely that the Company will be required to sell the investments before recovery of their amortized basis, which will be at maturity, the Company does not consider those investments to be other-than-temporarily impaired at July 30, 2016 and October 31, 2015.